 - Go wine tasting in Hunter Valley

-- Take a day or weekend trip from Sydney to the Blue Mountains, Jervis Bay, or Kangaroo Valley
+- Take a day trip or Sydney weekend getaway to the Blue Mountains, Jervis Bay, or Kangaroo Valley

 - Hike the Royal National Park Coastal Track